Travel health advice

 Make sure your basic vaccinations are up to date

-• Find out about your vaccination history by checking your vaccination card or maternity clinic card or by contacting the military service, local health centre, patient records archive, occupational healthcare or private medical clinic.
+- Find out about your vaccination history by checking your vaccination card or maternity clinic card or by contacting your local health centre, the patient records archive, occupational healthcare or a relevant private medical clinic.
+If you have served in the Finnish Military, you can also contact the Finnish Defence Forces for this information.

-• If you know you only need basic vaccinations (MMR, tetanus-d, dtap and polio) or vaccinations against hepatitis or tick-borne encephalitis, contact our national service number or SelfChat.
+- If you know you only need basic vaccinations (MMR, tetanus-d, dtap and polio) or vaccinations against hepatitis or tick-borne encephalitis, contact our assessment of the need for treatment team.

 Check the required or recommended vaccinations for your destination